publiclab/mapknitter/README.md

 -   Join the 'plots-dev@googlegroups.com' discussion list to get involved
 -   Look for open issues at https://github.com/publiclab/mapknitter/issues
 -   Review contributor guidelines at http://publiclab.org/wiki/contributing-to-public-lab-software
--   Some devs hang out in http://publiclab.org/chat (irc webchat)
+-   Some devs hang out in http://publiclab.org/chat (IRC webchat)
 -   Find lots of info on contributing at http://publiclab.org/wiki/developers
 -   Join our gitter chat at https://gitter.im/publiclab/publiclab

 ## Staging infrastructure and testing

-In addition automatic testing with Travis CI - we have a branch (`unstable`) is set to auto-build and deploy to [a staging instance](http://mapknitter-unstable.laboratoriopublico.org/).
-This instance includes a copy of the production database and is intended for experimenting or debugging purposes with a production-like environment.
+In addition to automatic testing with Travis CI, we have a branch (`unstable`) that is set to auto-build and deploy to [a staging instance](http://mapknitter-unstable.laboratoriopublico.org/).
+This instance includes a copy of the production database and is intended for experimenting or debugging purposes in a production-like environment.
 We also have a `stable` build at http://mapknitter-stable.laboratoriopublico.org/ which builds off of our `main` branch.
-Any commits or PRs merged to the main branch will trigger the `stable` server to rebuild; you can monitor progress at https://jenkins.laboratoriopublico.org/
+Any commits or PRs merged to the main branch will trigger the `stable` server to rebuild, and you can monitor the progress at https://jenkins.laboratoriopublico.org/

 ---